 - Each patient receiving personal health services shall have a record initiated.
-Exception: anonymous HIV test/counseling patient. - The medical record shall be maintained in the health department (service delivery site) where services are delivered. - Medical records may be filed in alphabetical or numerical order. - A Master Patient Index shall be maintained permanently as a locator system for the records at each health center where the service was initiated/provided. - The Master Patient Index must be in alphabetical order by patient's last name. - The patient index shall include the complete patient name, patient identification number, date of birth, gender, race, file number (if numeric system is used), father's full name, mother's full maiden name or legal guardian (if such information is necessary for identification of the patient), and location of record, if it is not in the active file. - All documentation regarding the patient (including the Immunization/Master Record with documentation) shall be filed in one record (unit record) with the exception of patients of the licensed home health agencies and if the LHD elects to maintain Health Access Nurturing Development Services (HANDS) records separately.
+Exception: anonymous HIV test/counseling patient. - The medical record shall be maintained in the health department (service delivery site) where services are delivered. - Medical records may be filed in alphabetical or numerical order. - A Master Patient Index shall be maintained permanently as a locator system for the records at each health center where the service was initiated/provided. - Exception: electronic health record or paper-based digital equivalent - The Master Patient Index must be in alphabetical order by patient's last name.

-- HANDS records may be maintained separately but LHDs are encouraged to integrate these records with the unit record. - Documentation of immunizations may be made on the Immunization Record/Master Record using cardstock. - Effective July 1, 2022 immunization records should be permanently retained in Kentucky Immunization Registry (KYIR). - KYIR is the chosen documentation record for immunization after July 1, 2022.
+- The patient index shall include the complete patient name, patient identification number, date of birth, gender, race, file number (if numeric system is used), father's full name, mother's full maiden name or legal guardian (if such information is necessary for identification of the patient), and location of record, if it is not in the active file. - All documentation regarding the patient (including the Immunization/Master Record with documentation) shall be filed in one record (unit record) with the exception of patients of the licensed home health agencies and if the LHD elects to maintain Health Access Nurturing Development Services (HANDS) records separately. - HANDS records may be maintained separately but LHDs are encouraged to integrate these records with the unit record. - Documentation of immunizations may be made on the Immunization Record/Master Record using cardstock. - Effective July 1, 2022 immunization records should be permanently retained in Kentucky Immunization Registry (KYIR). - KYIR is the chosen documentation record for immunization after July 1, 2022.
 All immunization records prior to that date should be maintained according to the retention schedule.
-Any supplement record used during mass vaccination clinics and recorded in KYIR but using the form for financial should follow the retention schedule for financial not immunization. - Records for recipients of mass flu immunization clinics when only an influenza administration record is initiated and maintained are not required to be part of the index, however, documentation in the KYIR is encouraged.
-They should be filed by year in alphabetical order by patient's last name placed in a file drawer where they are secure and can be easily accessed. - Records for recipients of mass COVID-19 immunization clinics or when only the COVID-19 vaccination administration record is initiated and maintained are not required to be part of the Immunization Record/Master Record.
-All doses of COVID-19 vaccine must be documented in the Kentucky Immunization Registry (KYIR) within 24 hours of administration. - Clinics may use the LHD COVID-19 Vaccination Supplemental PEF during the clinic.
-They should be filed by year in alphabetical order by patient's last name and should be secured but accessible and maintained per the normal records retention schedule. - The CH-2A Vaccine Administration and Tuberculosis Testing Record may be used but is not required for administration of COVID-19 vaccines. - Records for the KIDS Smile Program shall be kept as follows: - If a child does not have a complete medical record and receives the dental varnish in the health department, the personal record for KIDS Smile shall be retained by the LHD in a folder marked KIDS Smile, with current year in alphabetical order, by patient name.
+Supplement records used during any mass vaccination clinic and recorded in KYIR but utilizing form for financial (billing) should follow the retention schedule for financial not immunization. - Records for recipients of mass flu/COVID immunization clinics when only an influenza/COVID administration record is initiated and maintained are not required to be part of the index, however, documentation in the KYIR is required.
+They should be filed by year in alphabetical order by patient's last name placed in a file drawer where they are secure and can be easily accessed. - The CH-2A Vaccine Administration and Tuberculosis Testing Record may be used but is not required for the electronic medical record or paper-based digital equivalent. - Records for the KIDS Smile Program shall be kept as follows: - If a child does not have a complete medical record and receives the dental varnish in the health department, the personal record for KIDS Smile shall be retained by the LHD in a folder marked KIDS Smile, with current year in alphabetical order, by patient name.
 These forms should be kept for fiscal year and not calendar year.
 For offsite Fluoride Varnish screenings and applications (schools, etc.), place the personal record for KIDS Smile and any related forms in a folder with the date (i.e. KIDS Smile -current year-) and keep in alphabetical order by the name of preschool/school or offsite location where the fluoride varnish was applied.
 Do not file these forms/records for offsite Fluoride Varnish screenings and application with the Patient Encounter Form (PEF) forms.